 What the blog is about

-The most severe and harmful form of the pattern is more accurately called Child Alienation.
-But the original name Parental Alienation has stuck and we have to use it too – sometimes with ‘Syndrome’ added.
-This form is typically found in high conflict family separations and family courts.
-The pure form is distinct and rarer (say 1:100) than the picture of both sides throwing insults and allegations at each other with legal help in the family courts help (say 1:10).
-Another descriptive name used for the 1 in 10 high conflict cases that includes pure or hybrid alienation is Children Who Resist Post-Separation Contact with a Parent.
+So the most severe and harmful form of the pattern is more accurately called Child Alienation.
+Another descriptive name for the to-be-further-diagnosed category of problems is: Children Who Resist Post-Separation Contact with a Parent.
+But the original name Parental Alienation has stuck and so we have to use it too – sometimes with ‘Syndrome’ added – if only to Google it.
+This form is typically found in high dispute family separations and family courts.
+The pure form is distinct and rarer than the stereotyped picture of both sides engaged in more equal conflict.
+It used to be said that of the 1 in 10 separations that came to family law and courts, 1 in 10 of those were Parental Alienation.
+Greater awareness if not greater actual numbers of cases means this is likely to be under-estimated.

 Parental Alienation /Syndrome in a nutshell

 In her overview, Amy Baker gives a standard evidence-based view of Parental Alienation: The Alienating Parent typically uses 17 strategies to turn their child against the Targeted Parent.
 These strategies fall into 5 groups: (1) poisonous messages; (2) limiting contact and communication; (3) reshaping the heart and mind of the child; (4) getting the child to betray trust; and (5) undermining the other parent’s authority.